sindresorhus/got/readme.md

 ### Custom endpoints

 Use `got.extend()` to make it nicer to work with REST APIs.
-Especially if you use the `baseUrl` option.
+Especially if you use the `prefixUrl` option.

 **Note:** Not to be confused with [`got.create()`](advanced-creation.md), which has no defaults.